AppDaemon/appdaemon/DASHBOARD.md

 Note that the indentation level starts at 0.
 To include this file, just reference a widget called `clock` in the layout, and HADashboard will automatically load the widget.

-A file will override a native entity, so you can create your dashboard just using entities, but if you want to customize a specific entity, yoou can just create a file named `<entity_name>.yaml` and put the settings in there.
+A file will override a native entity, so you can create your dashboard just using entities, but if you want to customize a specific entity, you can just create a file named `<entity_name>.yaml` and put the settings in there.
 You can also override entity names by specifying a widget of that name in the same or any other file, which will take priority over a standalone yaml file.

 And that is all there to it, for a simple one file dashboard.